P-OPSTeam/Celestia-rollup-Lottery/README.md

 We are going to demo a dAPP (Lottery) deployed on a local ethermintd integrated with rollkit (https://rollkit.dev/docs/intro/).
 Blocks will be submitted to the Celesia DA layer via a local light node connected to the blockspace race.

+A working version running on BSR as of 13th May 2023 is available here : http://celestia-rollup-lottery.pops.one:3000/

 ## Requirements

 - Foundry